Understanding Camera Settings: A Beginner's Guide

 Disclosure: We are reader supported, and earn affiliate commissions when you buy through us.
 Parts of this article were created by AI.

 Photography is an art that freezes moments into everlasting memories, and understanding your camera settings is the first step towards mastering this art.
-The modern camera, be it a sophisticated DSLR, a mirrorless marvel, or even the increasingly capable smartphone camera, comes packed with features and settings.
+The modern camera, be it a sophisticated DSLR, a mirrorless camera, or even the increasingly capable smartphone camera, comes packed with features and settings.
 This guide aims to demystify these settings, offering beginners a solid foundation to start experimenting and improving their photographic skills.

 Exposure Triangle